Skip to main content

 Citrix Environments

-Deploying MSIX applications through Citrix Virtual Apps is possible with these steps:
+Deploying MSIX Applications through Citrix Virtual Apps

 The entire process is covered in the following official documentation: